toddheasley/brickset/README.md

 __Complete Swift interface to the [Brickset API version 3](https://brickset.com/article/52664/api-version-3-documentation)__

 Search [LEGO](https://www.lego.com) sets and minifigs by set number, name, era and theme.
-Look up set metadata, building instructions and images for almost every LEGO set.
+Look up set metadata, building instructions and images for almost every set.
 Even manage collections for individual Brickset accounts.

 ## Command-line interface

 ![](docs/brickset-cli.png)

-`Brickset` package includes an executable target, `brickset-cli`, a basic CLI for searching LEGO sets and reading building instructions. `brickset-cli` demonstrates using `Brickset` extensions to `Foundation` `URLCredential` and `URLSession` types for fine-grained control of secret storage and networking.
+`Brickset` package includes a basic CLI for searching LEGO sets and reading building instructions. `brickset-cli` demonstrates using the `Brickset` extensions to `URLCredential` and `URLSession` types in your own apps.

 ### CLI Examples